brennonshanks/professional_website/content/post/henderson_inverse_theorem/index.md

 a contradiction.
 Therefore, our premise that the radial distribution functions are equal while the pairwise additive potential energies differ by a trivial constant must be false.
 The only other possible difference between the potential energies is constant, so this must be true to satisfy the Gibbs-Bogoliubiv inequality.

 The Henderson Inverse Theorem is a valuable tool to predict this unique (up to a constant) potential energy function from the radial distribution function of a fluid.
-It is often employed in coarse-grained models under the name of iterative Boltzmann inversion and in experimental data with empirical potential structure refinement (EPSR) or structure-optimized potential refinement (SOPR) [1].
+It is often employed in coarse-grained models under the name of iterative Boltzmann inversion (IBI) and in experimental data with empirical potential structure refinement (EPSR) or structure-optimized potential refinement (SOPR) [1].

 [1] Brennon L. Shanks, Jeffrey J. Potoff, and Michael P. Hoepfner The Journal of Physical Chemistry Letters 2022 13 (49), 11512-11520
 DOI: 10.1021/acs.jpclett.2c03163